-The International Milk Genomics Consortium (IMGC) is a scientific society made up of scientists and innovators all of whom share the aim to discover the functions and impact of lactation and its remarkable product milk.
-The organization’s goals are also to educate the community of the implications of those scientific discoveries and to help bring them to practice for human health.
+The International Milk Genomics Consortium (IMGC) is a scientific society made up of scientists and innovators all of whom share the aim to discover the functions and impact of lactation and its remarkable product, milk.
+The organization’s goals are also to educate the community of the implications of those scientific discoveries and to help bring them to practice for health.
 Our scientific members are the base of our organization and are essential for scientific advancement in the fields of lactation, milk and dairy science.

-The IMGC’s mission is to provide a collaborative, multi-disciplinary, pre-competitive platform for scientific discoveries of the structures, functions, actions and benefits of lactation and milk and to facilitate the translation of that knowledge into practice for human health.
+The IMGC’s mission is to provide a collaborative, multi-disciplinary, pre-competitive platform for scientific discoveries of the structures, functions, actions and benefits of lactation and milk and to facilitate the translation of that knowledge into practice for health.

 A Broad Spectrum of Research Fields